Deputy: Sanford woman abandons dead friend on side of the road

-LEE COUNTY (WTVD) --A Lee County has been arrested after deputies said she abandoned her deceased friend on the side of the road after he overdosed.
+LEE COUNTY (WTVD) --A Lee County woman has been arrested after deputies said she abandoned her deceased friend on the side of the road after he overdosed in her car.

 Around 12:30 a.m.
 Saturday, deputies with the Lee County Sheriff's Office were called to Kelly Drive between the 421 Bypass and Pumping Station Road after reports of a body found.